megavip2012/FORTNITE-BUILDS/README.md

 Downloads for Archive files are capped at MEGA, they can be ZIP, 7ZIP, RAR or FILE.

+All builds 30+ have UEFN, if you find a build that doesn't have the UEFN and is above season 30.10 contact us on [our Discord](https://discord.gg/sEEuufswsP), also use it to report bugs

 # Downloads

 # Season 0